-AWOL was known for taking advantage of unconventional locations, such as industrial warehouse Candie Factorie or a local RC track, to host parties with several areas or rooms that played a wide range of electronic music genres (drum and bass, acid techno and more).
-On top of that, they took care of elaborate decor, light shows, visuals, and anything else that added to the transformation.
+AWOL took advantage of unconventional locations, such as industrial warehouse Candie Factorie or a local RC track, to host parties with several areas that played a wide range of electronic music genres (drum and bass, acid techno and more).

 Where would people get this underground music without the same digital options we have today?
 The EDM culture converged at Liquid303 (currently Arts Factory), one of the only places in Vegas that you could buy electronic music records at the time.